ExpediaGroup/graphql-kotlin-codegen/docs/docs/recommended-usage.md

 }
 ```

-This code is much more performant.
+This code is much more performant!
 The `MyType` class is no longer a data class, so the `field1` and `field2` properties
 can now be resolved independently of each other.
 If I query for only `field1`, only `myExpensiveCall1()` will be called, and
 if I query for only `field2`, only `myExpensiveCall2()` will be called.